thelfer/tfel/docs/web/singlecrystal.md

 }
 ~~~~

-However, this approach is error-prone, the data structure describing
+However, this approach is error-prone; the data structure describing
 the slip systems provides methods to compute the offset of each
 family.
-There is one general method called `offset` and one methods
+There is one general method called `offset` and one method
 per family called `offset` plus the number of the family
 (e.g. `offset1` for the second family).